Comparing GPAs at High and Low Performing High Schools

-A prospective client asked me a question this morning about comparing GPAs across high school.
+A prospective client asked me a question this morning about comparing GPAs across high schools.
 He asked how college admissions officers compare a the GPA of a student at very low performing high school with a very high performing high school.

-We didn’t get into a discussion about how one really measures high vs. low performance at different high schools, but our assumption seemed to be related to performance on state tests mandated by No Child Left Behind.
+We didn’t get into a discussion about how one really measures high vs. low performance at different high schools.
+But our assumption seemed to be related to performance on state tests mandated by No Child Left Behind.

-The answer to the question is, “it depends.”
-If we are talking about a public institution, then depending on the state, the context of a students’ GPA is given very little attention.
+The answer to the question is “it depends.”
+If we are talking about a public institution, then depending on the state, the context of a students’ GPA gets very little attention.
 So for some state institutions it may make no difference in the admissions process whether a student was in a high or low performing school.
 Keep in mind, however, that not all state-financed institutions are the same (admissions standards and practices at William and Mary are very different from those at Christopher Newport, for example).

 Mark Montgomery